Need a report that reflects how COVID-19 has impacted this market and its growth?

 |Solid Oxide Fuel Cell (SOFC)|

 Key Market Trends

-Transportation Sector to Dominate the Market
+Vehicular Application to Dominate the Market

-Japan and South Korea are expected to be pivotal in advancing the fuel cell electric vehicle technology, as Toyota and Hyundai-Kia claim to become the global leaders in fuel cell technology.
-Moreover, the phasing out of BEV incentives globally, from 2020, paralleled by government subsidies for fuel cell electric vehicles (FCEVs) in Asian countries, including China, Japan, and South Korea.
+- In the coming years, nations such as China, Japan, and South Korea are expected to act as a pivot in advancing the fuel cell electric vehicle technology, as large corporations such as Toyota and Hyundai-Kia are trying to become the leaders in fuel cell technology.
+Also, the governments are looking to phase out the battery electric vehicle (BEV) incentives globally, from 2020 onwards, paralleled by the continued government subsidies for fuel cell electric vehicles (FCEVs) in Asian countries, such as China, Japan, and South Korea.

 To understand key trends, Download Sample Report

 - Asia-Pacific accounted for the significant share in 2020, and it is expected to continue its dominance during the forecast period.
 Asia-Pacific is one of the promising regional markets for fuel cells in the coming years, on account of the favorable government policies in countries, such as China, Japan, and South Korea, which are driving clean energy usage.
 Among the available fuel cell technologies, the PEMFC is the most commonly used fuel cell in the region.

 - China has great potential in the fuel cell market, as the government is increasingly focusing on ways to utilize clean energy technology in order to switch to a low-carbon economy.